 Apogee MQ-500 is very sensitive and responsive.
-You will be able see the PPFD measurements in real time as you move the meter around the growing area.
+You will be able to see the PPFD measurements in real-time as you move the meter around the growing area.

 The instrument can be used in different growing environments because it is sturdy and waterproof.

 Although the technology behind the device is advanced, Apogee MQ-500 is very easy to use.